 The conditions under which reckless driving becomes a punishable felony in the Commonwealth of Virginia are described, including prison time and fines.
 If you have received a charge for felony reckless driving in Virginia – contact The Brown Firm PLLC immediately.
 In court proceedings, it is essential that you have qualified legal representation.
 A legal professional can help ensure the best possible result for your case by protecting your rights in court or, by negotiating for a less severe penalty.
 The traffic defense attorneys at The Brown Firm PLLC have extensive experience defending in individuals in court proceedings.

-We offer free initial consultations so that you can discuss your case with a licensed Virginia traffic defense lawyer.
-To discuss your case or learn more about our services, call our offices and set up your free consultation today.
+We offer initial consultations so that you can discuss your case with a licensed Virginia traffic defense lawyer.
+To discuss your case or learn more about our services, call our offices and set up your legal consultation today.